AI visibility · WordPress

 How Findrix measures AI visibility

 Here's exactly how we check.
-We send real buyer prompts in your category to ChatGPT, Gemini, Perplexity, and Claude — and record which products appear.
+We send real buyer prompts in your category to ChatGPT, Gemini, Perplexity and Google's AI surfaces (Claude and Grok available as add-ons) — and record which products appear.
 Then we compare your site's signals against those brands, find where you fall short, and rank the fixes by impact.
-The audit takes about 15 minutes.
+The audit takes about 60 seconds.
 Nothing changes until you approve each fix.
 Every change that's already live can be reversed.

 Find out where you stand — before someone else takes the slot.